 If the information you need is already on your site, do not duplicate it, just provide a link.

-Duplicate content can negatively affect on the visibility of that subpage in the Google index.
+Duplicate content can negatively affect the visibility of this subpage in the Google index.

-For example, if the warranty terms are already on another page, link to that page and possibly point to the subpage related to the question asked.
+For example, if the terms of the warranty are already presented on another page, please provide a link to it and possibly indicate a subpage related to the question asked.

 Create a FAQ section on your website and online store so that everyone can easily navigate it.

-Most of us do not read all the text, but scan only the most important subsections.
-Therefore, avoid a single block of text and opt for a breakdown.
+Most of us don't read the whole text, but only scan the most important subsections.
+So avoid a single block of text and opt for a break.

-If the FAQ is extensive, sorting into categories, for example, will be useful, and the search engine will make it much easier to find relevant items.
+If the FAQ is extensive, for example, sorting by category will be useful, and the search engine will make it much easier to find relevant items.

-Nor don't forget to hide the FAQ page.
-You can even include it as a menu item on your site or as a section of each product or service subpage.
+Also don't forget to hide the FAQ page.
+You can even include it as a menu item on your site or as a section of every product or service subpage.

-Why is it important to have FAQs on your website and online store?
+Why are FAQs so important on your website and online store?

-Often asking questions is a valuable tool.
-They provide quick access to data and also help users get the information they need without having to contact you directly or customer support.
+FAQ is a valuable tool.
+They provide quick access to data and also help users get the information they need without having to contact you or customer support directly.

 A well-written FAQ will greatly improve the performance of your entire site and allow you to take a breath and calm your nerves from asking the same questions every day.

-Remember also that despite having an effective FAQ on your site and online store, visitors will still ask the same questions (albeit to a lesser extent) , but then you will have the option to quickly copy the answer or go directly to the FAQ.
+Also remember that despite creating an effective FAQ on your website and online store, visitors will still ask the same questions (albeit to a lesser extent), but then you will have the opportunity to quickly copy the answer or go directly to FAQ.